ivanursul/ivanursul/articles/java/openSourceCollections.md

 ```

 **Example - Optional usage**
-*Optional object is used to represent null with absent value.*
 ```
+/*
+Optional object is used to represent null with absent value.
+*/
 ```